 THE PURPOSE OF VACATION

 The purpose of vacation, for us is never about the destination as much as it’s about being DELIBERATE.
 Sure, we want to go places that interest us but as you’ll see in some of our photos, most of the places we go are educational, history based, or outdoor centered.
 We can have all that at home on the homestead too… right?
 Absolutely, but we typically miss is the DELIBERATENESS about it.
-When we travel in our truck with our little popup camper behind us, there is that initial excitement, followed closely by the travel-dread of long periods of time in tight corners, but there is also an expectation of arrival.
+When we travel in our truck with our little popup camper behind us, there is that initial excitement, followed closely by the travel-dread of long periods of time in tight corners, but there is also an expectation of arrival(visit this site right here to find more about our way of transportation).
 The journey is fruitful.
 We engage, we talk, we see… we be… together.
 It’s new for us.
 When things are new, we are more aware.
 We aren’t used to the surrounding.
 Family doesn’t (or shouldn’t I say) be about changing the PEOPLE we’re around, but vacation allows us to change the setting of those people… to help see them and value them in new light and life.

 MY BACK YARD